-Accompanying the implementation of the new EU medical device regulations, the distinct communities that are engaged along the lifecycle of medical devices are encouraged to build an ecosystem of mutual learning and exchange.
-Innovators, clinical trialists and clinical experts collaborate in the generation of clinical evidence, notified bodies and regulators in the appraisal of this clinical data, and health technology assessors and payers in the evaluation of the clinical benefit for decisions on market access and reimbursement.
-Alignment among academic trialists, regulators (national competent authorities), notified bodies and HTA will benefit manufacturers by sharing of a reliable set of common principles and methodological approaches with the potential for seamless introduction of safe and beneficial high-risk medical devices responding to public health needs.
-45,46 on addressing ethical challenges such as unknown risks, requirements for consent, and disclosures of interests.
-Secondly, recommendations for a hierarchy of methodologies for the clinical evaluation of high-risk devices will be prepared, based on the results of the earlier tasks.
-This may be of value to manufacturers when setting up their pre-market clinical investigations, as well as to regulators and the clinical community when reviewing evidence and designing post-market studies.
-Finally, a roadmap of needs for training, education, capacity-building and regulatory research will be formulated, based on feedback from clinical experts working in Expamed and informed by advice from medical associations within the Biomedical Alliance in Europe, regulatory agencies, notified bodies, and members of manufacturers' research and development divisions.
+Accompanying the implementation of the new EU MDR, the distinct communities that are engaged along the lifecycle of medical devices are encouraged to build an ecosystem of mutual learning and exchange.
+Innovators, clinical trialists, and clinical experts collaborate in the generation of clinical evidence, notified bodies, and regulators in the appraisal of this clinical data, and health technology assessors and payers in the evaluation of the clinical benefit for decisions on market access and reimbursement.
+Alignment among academic trialists, regulators (national competent authorities), notified bodies, and HTA will benefit manufacturers by sharing of a reliable set of common principles and methodological approaches with the potential for seamless introduction of safe and beneficial high-risk medical devices responding to public health needs.
+45,46

 CORE-MD will contribute to the development of 'regulatory science' and the quality of clinical care in Europe by fostering interactions, promoting exchange of best practices, and supporting networking activities among developers and clinical scientists.
-Within Work Package 4, an ethics charter for medical device innovation, will be developed incorporating essential principles and guidance
+Within Work Package 4, an ethics charter for medical device innovation will be developed incorporating essential principles and